isyangshu/MambaMIL/README.md

 Pre-Print.

-**NONE**: For subsequent updates of the paper, I will update the arixv version in next month.
+**NOTE**: For subsequent updates of the paper, We will update the arixv version in next month.

+**NOTE**: The code for survival analysis is released and the code for cancer subtyping is coming soon.

 ## Installation
-* Enviroment: CUDA 11.8 / Python 3.10
+* Environment: CUDA 11.8 / Python 3.10
 * Create a virtual environment
 ```shell
 > conda create -n mambamil python=3.10 -y